-- 2.2.4.8.
-To encourage a range of parcel sizes, street patterns and building design within Employment Areas to maintain the flexibility to attract a variety of businesses, and allow for redevelopment and intensification. - 2.2.4.9.
-To accommodate and facilitate the provision of local transit to and through Employment Areas where such service does not yet exist, and to enhance and improve local transit where it does exist, consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. - 2.2.4.10.
-To accommodate and facilitate the use of active transportation to and within Employment Areas by providing on or off-street bikeways, connected greenways and bicycle parking facilities. - 2.2.4.11.
+- -maintain a significant number of jobs on those lands through the establishment of development criteria; and - a. does not impact the configuration, location, and contiguous nature of the Employment Area; - maintains access to major transportation corridors from the Employment Area; and - c. does not impact the City's ability to provide a variety of Employment Land types and sizes.not include any part of an employment area identified as a provincially significant employment zone unless the part of the employment area is located within a major transit station area as delineated in accordance with the policies in the Growth Plan. - 2.2.4.9.2.2.4.12.
+That limited retail uses may be located within Employment Areas to serve the day-to-day needs of surrounding businesses and their employees, in accordance with the policies of this plan. - 2.2.4.10.2.2.4.13.
+To encourage a range of parcel sizes, street patterns and building design within Employment Areas to maintain the flexibility to attract a variety of businesses, and allow for redevelopment and intensification. - 2.2.4.11.2.2.4.14.
+To accommodate and facilitate the provision of local transit to and through Employment Areas where such service does not yet exist, and to enhance and improve local transit where it does exist, consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. - 2.2.4.12.2.2.4.15.
+To accommodate and facilitate the use of active transportation to and within Employment Areas by providing on or off-street bikeways, connected greenways and bicycle parking facilities. - 2.2.4.13.2.2.4.16.
 To provide an appropriate level of parkland in Employment Areas to enhance their attractiveness and provide for the casual and recreational needs of employees and the general public.

-2.2.5 Intensification Areas
+2.2.5 IntensificationStrategic Growth Areas

+Strategic Growth Areas are intended to accommodate 57% of all growth forecast for the City of Vaughan to achieve the established intensification target.
 Intensification Areas in Vaughan will be the primary locations for the accommodation of the 45% intensification target.
-They consist of a hierarchy of mixed-use centres and corridors as follows:
+They consist of a hierarchy of mixed-use centres and corridors (as shown on Schedule 1A) as follows:

-- The Vaughan Metropolitan Centre will be the City's downtown.
-It will have the widest range of uses and will have buildings of various sizes, including the tallest buildings in the City. - Regional Intensification Corridors (e.g., Highway 7 and Yonge Street) will link Regional centres both in Vaughan and beyond and are linear places of significant activity.
-They may accommodate mixed-use intensification or employment intensification. - Primary Centres will accommodate a wide range of uses and will have tall buildings, as well as lower ones, to facilitate an appropriate transition to neighbouring areas. - Primary Intensification Corridors (e.g., Jane Street and Major Mackenzie Drive) will link various centres and are linear places of activity in their own right.
-They may accommodate mixed-use intensification or employment intensification. - Key development areas are Intensification Areas on Regional Corridors that will link and complement the planning for Primary Centres and Local Centers.

-• Local Centres act as the focus for communities, are lower in scale and offer a more limited range of uses.
+- The Vaughan Metropolitan CentreVMC will be is the City's downtown.
+It will have the widest range of uses, with and will have buildings of various sizes, including the tallest buildings in the City. - Regional Intensification Corridors (e.g., Highway 7 and Yonge Street) will link Regional Ceentres both in Vaughan and beyond and are linear places of significant activity.
+They may will accommodate significant mixed-use intensification or employment intensification. - Primary Centres will accommodate a wide range of uses and will have tall buildings, as well as lower ones, to facilitate an appropriate transition to neighbouring areas. - Primary Intensification Corridors (e.g., Jane Street and Major Mackenzie Drive) will link various centres and are linear places of activity in their own right.
+They may accommodate mixed-use intensification or employment intensification. - Key development areas are Intensification Areas on Regional Corridors that will link and complement the planning for Primary Centres and Local Centers. - Local Centres act as the focus for communities, are lower in scale and offer a more limited range of uses.